 Call to Action

-A call to action (CTA) is important.
-It is an essential part of how to send a reminder email.
+A call to action (CTA) is important and any professional email should have it.
+It is an essential part of sending reminder emails.
 It means the recipient finishes reading knowing exactly what they need to do.

 A call to action is an instruction.
 Make it as specific and short as possible.
 Here are some examples: